microsoft/react-native-code-push/README.md

 **For React Native v0.19 - v0.28**

 Before v0.29, React Native did not provide a `ReactNativeHost` abstraction.
 If you're launching a background instance, you'll likely have built your own, which should now implement `ReactInstanceHolder`.
-Once that's done...
+Once that's done:

 ```java
 // 1.
 Provide your ReactInstanceHolder to CodePush.

 public class MainApplication extends Application {

    @Override
    public void onCreate() {
      // ... initialize your instance holder